RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

         at Trisoft.ISHRemote.OpenApi.OpenApi30Service.ReadObjectResponseAsync[T](HttpResponseMessage response, IReadOnlyDictionary`2 headers) in C:\GITHUB\ISHRemote\Source\ISHRemote\Trisoft.ISHRemote.OpenApi\obj\OpenApi30Client.cs:line 2838```
     Discussed, and the plain/text version for the version-less /Application/Version endpoint is intentional.
 Solved the problem by 'Manage NuGet Packages' and upgrading `NSwag.ApiDescription.Client` from 13.0.5 to 13.13.2.
 Remember to force a client build by tampering with your OpenApi30Client.json file.
 3. PowerShell is synchronous by nature, the pipeline is and as indicated on the [Github Powershell - Async cmdlets](https://github.com/PowerShell/PowerShell/issues/7690) request for 5+ years without native async.
 Using `await` will kill the pipeline, and crash your PowerShell process!
 This means that any async code should be made sync by waiting for it.
 I reviewed [Stackoverflow - How to call asynchronous method from synchronous method in C#](https://stackoverflow.com/questions/9343594/how-to-call-asynchronous-method-from-synchronous-method-in-c#:~:text=A%20synchronous%20method%20calls%20an%20async%20method,%20obtaining,on%20the%20Task.%20The%20asyncmethod%20uses%20awaitwithout%20ConfigureAwait) and [Task Extensions](https://github.com/StephenCleary/AsyncEx/blob/edb2c6b66d41471008a56e4098f9670b5143617e/src/Nito.AsyncEx.Tasks/SynchronousTaskExtensions.cs#L17-L22).
 Eventually using `task.GetAwaiter().GetResult();` which avoids the `AggregatedException`.

-## Next
-1. `New-IshSession -WsBaseUrl .../ISHWS/ -IshUserName ... -IshPassword -Protocol [AsmxAuthenticationContext (default) | OpenApiBasicAuthentication | OpenApiOpenConnectId]` so Protocol as a parameter to use in Switch-cases in every cmdlet on how to route the code.
+4. `New-IshSession -WsBaseUrl .../ISHWS/ -IshUserName ... -IshPassword -Protocol [AsmxAuthenticationContext (default) | OpenApiBasicAuthentication | OpenApiOpenConnectId]` so Protocol as a parameter to use in Switch-cases in every cmdlet on how to route the code.
 Using clientconfiguration a version check can be done to force the protocol switch to AsmxAuthenticationContext.
     ```csharp
-    switch (Protocol)
+    switch (IshSession.Protocol)
     {
-        case Enumerations.Protocol.AsmxAuthenticationContext:
         case Enumerations.Protocol.OpenApiBasicAuthentication:
             // TODO [Must] Add OpenApi implementation
+        case Enumerations.Protocol.AsmxAuthenticationContext:
             break;
     }
     ```

+## Next
+1. v0->v7 Cherrypick #138 Fix Remove-IshDocumentObj cmdlet due to the improved Delete beh...
+Remember starting 15/Alf the `-Force` flag is always on server-side, add that in a verbose message
-2. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
+1. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
 Easy to do performance runs on Add-IshFolder and Remove-IshFolder.
 Later we have the following API25 to API30 mapping
    1. Folder25.Create -> API30.Create (ready)
-   2. Folder25.RetrieveMetadataByIshFolderRefs -> API30.GetFolderList (NotImplemented planned for PI20.4)
+   2. Folder25.RetrieveMetadataByIshFolderRefs -> API30.GetFolderList (ready)
    3. Folder25.Delete -> API30.DeleteFolder (ready)
    4. Folder25.GetMetadataByIshFolderRef -> API30.GetFolder (ready)
    5. Folder25.GetMetadata -> API30.GetFolderByFolderPath, perhaps GetRootFolderList (NotPlanned)
    6. Folder25.GetSubFoldersByIshFolderRef -> API30.GetFolderObjectList (ready)
+2. .NET 6 for ISHRemote (Visual Studio 2022), build adaptions
 3. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
    1. You can use `...debug.ps1` to override languages if the current language or resolution does not exist in DLANGUAGES over Get-IshLovValues
    2. You should have initial state Draft by element name